 After handing over the $17 for 24 hours access to Mount Kosciuszko National Park (the most expensive in the country), we immediately felt the price was justified as we drove through the dense forest and rolling valleys that make up the alpine landscape of the Snowy Mountains.

 We pulled into Island Bend Campsite and were stoked to see that we were the only ones there (besides the dozens of kangaroos that hopped around the grounds).

 The moment we set up the tent a massive lightning storm rolled in, and we had to seek shelter in the car.
 In between lulls in the rain and darting electrical bolts we cooked up a steak on our gas cooker (benefit of car camping – being able to carry great food with you) and hit the sack.

 Morning came and there was barely a cloud in the sky.
 We packed up our soaking wet camp and left Island Bend before sunrise, and beelined it for the top of Charlotte Pass.

 Climbing Mount Kosciuszko

 This spot is one of the most beautiful on the trail, and despite having just started the Main Range Track to Mt Kosciuszko, we stopped for a quick water break and admired the elegant mountain scenery and crisp air before heading to Blue Lake.

-They were from the United States but spend a good portion of their lives travelling the world.
+They were from the United States but spent a good portion of their lives travelling the world.
 We instantly formed a great bond, and when they told us that they, “would rather spend our money on experiences than things”, we wanted to know more about the adventures they had been on.
 For the next 21km, we would not stop chatting.